ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-5.md

 ## Introduction

-This article is the fourth in a series on Building Blazor Database Applications.
+This article is the fifth in a series on Building Blazor Database Applications.
 The articles so far are:

 1. Project Structure and Framework.
 2. Services - Building the CRUD Data Layers.